 Gently bring it up again after a break.
 Include an incentive, I asked my son if he would like me to read one of his favorite books as he used the potty to poop, and that worked as a breakthrough moment in our potty training.
 Now the transition has been smooth, the key being he wanted mommy next to him.

-Incentives can be as simple as a sticker for every successful attempt in the pot, to favorite fruit, to reading a favorite story, some favorite musical toy bought just for the potty.
-We have tried a combination of these and what worked best for us was reading a story everytime he wants to use the potty.
+Incentives can be as simple as a sticker for every successful attempt in the pot, or a favorite fruit, reading a favorite story, or some favorite musical toy bought just for the potty.

 Focus on a diet high in fiber for ease in pooping.
 Sometimes, the child has hard stools, which makes it difficult for him to empty stomach which also adds to the feeling of failure on the potty.